bwunder/anonym/README.md

 # sqlpal
-Node.js CLI for Docker Contained SQL Server for Linux CTP
+A Node.js Console for the Docker Contained Microsoft SQL Server for Linux CTP

-This configuration appears to be suitable for most any 64 bit Linux build with node.js and Docker installed.
+A stand alone administrative connection (saac, similar to dac) for a locally installed Docker image instance of the 'official' SQL Server for Linux CTP2.0 Docker Image from dockerhub.com.
+No need for a browser or a connected Microsoft Windows OS for a user interface for set-up, configuration, monitoring or troubleshooting during an evaluation of the CTP on linux platforms.

-Developed and tested on openSUSE 42.1 Docker (1.13) host running the 'official' SQL Server for Linux CTP2.0 Docker Image from dockerhub.com. mssql-tools for CTP2 installed on the host to support sqlpal's sqlcmd and bcp command lines alternatives with tabular results as well as the mssql NPM package for a odbc pool of TDS connections with results output as JSON.
+Developed and tested on openSUSE 42.1 Docker (1.13) host mssql-tools for CTP2 also installed on the host to support sqlpal's sqlcmd and bcp shortcuts when you want with tabular results as well as an implicit odbc pool of TDS connections returning results as JSON prettyjson rendered in the client term.

-No need for a Microsoft Windows platform user interface for set-up, configuration, administration or troubleshooting during evaluation of the CTP.
+I do believe the app is suitable for most 64 bit Linux builds having 4GB+ RAM and node.js, Docker and the mssql-tools already installed.

+May even work on Windows for all I know? path.resolve() used to build paths relative to the app, but it surely would need some attention to the paths coming out of config.json.

 mssql: Microsoft SQL
 https://github.com/patriksimek/node-mssql